garrettcountyhealthdepartment/GCPT/.articles/welcome-to-the-family.md

 The GCPT collects both qualitative and quantitative data on the front end.
 Generates data visualizations based upon hyper local measures for every user increasing community access.
-Finally, gives us the ability to measure community engagement and a plethora of other insights through analytics.
+Finally, it gives us the ability to measure community engagement and a plethora of other insights through analytics.